EthanLeitch/pythonprojects/Pusheen/README.txt

 Thank you for installing Pusheen!
 Below are the instructions for setting up Pusheen.

-You have downloaded the Raspberry Pi version of Pusheen.
-The python code will only run on a Raspberry Pi.

 You should have downloaded all of this in a folder called "Pusheen".